Kuala Lumpur Marathon: Open category

+Malaysian category

+High Performance Category

+The High Performance Category is the elite field of marathon runners and is applicable to anyone participating in the Full Marathon, Half Marathon and the 10 km run.
+Runners who wish to enter this category would need to fit certain qualifying times to enter into the elite field of runners.
+First introduced in 2024, this field of runners would only be entitled to the cash prize if they win the marathon.
+Ordinary runners who win the marathon, however, will be forfeited of the cash prize but still be recognized for their efforts.

 Deaths and incidents

 In 2010, a runner in the 10 km category collapsed and suffered a seizure.
 Lim Wei Yee, 25, died on the way to the hospital.
 In 2019, two participants were injured when a car had crashed into runners at the marathon after it ploughed through safety barriers.

+During the 2022 edition of the marathon, another runner collapsed while passing the marathon course on Jalan Dang Wangi while attempting the half marathon category.
+He failed to regain consciousness upon being taken to the Kuala Lumpur Hospital.
+Following such incidents, the organizing team of the marathon established the 'Medic on the Run' programme in collaboration with Pantai Hospital Kuala Lumpur in order to have an enhanced emergency response team to deal with emergency situations in future marathons, starting with the 2024 edition, which comprise staff from the hospital.

 Charity benefits

 The marathon for charity purpose category that allows runners to raise funds for charity such as Seeing is Believing was first organised in Kuala Lumpur Marathon on 2009 under the name "Run For A Cause".
 During the first charity marathon, more than RM 500,000 has been earned from the event.
-Starting 2010, five organisation such as Malaysian Association for the Blind (MAB), Malaysian AIDS Foundation (MAF), National Cancer Society of Malaysia (NCSM), Children's Environmental Heritage Foundation (YAWA) and Standard Chartered Trust Funds (SCTF) will be also benefited by the charity earned from this marathon event.
+Starting 2010, five organisations such as Malaysian Association for the Blind (MAB), Malaysian AIDS Foundation (MAF), National Cancer Society of Malaysia (NCSM), Children's Environmental Heritage Foundation (YAWA) and Standard Chartered Trust Funds (SCTF) are also benefited by the charity earned from this marathon event.
 In addition, the Corporate Challenge, similar to "Run For A Reason" charity marathon category was also introduced but this category is open to the company that run in a team.
 In 2011 marathon, a total of RM 486,668 has been raised for charity purpose.
 The contributor to the 2011 marathon charity fund will include the company Petronas Chemicals Group (RM 30,000) and Freescale Semiconductor (Malaysia) (RM 20,000).